 If you love peanut butter cookies and quick, easy recipes, you'll go crazy over these crisp, buttery, One-Bowl Reese's Peanut Butter Cookies!

-As we were checking out after lunch, we noticed a bakery case with an assortment of homemade treats.
+A while back, we were checking out after lunch at this café and we noticed a bakery case with an assortment of homemade treats.
 The large crinkly cookies with chunks of peanut butter cups caught my eye.
 "Let's try one of those!"
-The young man behind the counter pulled out one of the delicious looking cookies and tucked it in a small paper sack.
+The young man behind the counter pulled out one of the delicious-looking cookies and tucked it into a small paper sack.

 Let's just say Scott and I dueled for the last bite of that wonderful peanut butter cookie!
 It was crisp, buttery and studded with chunks of Reese's peanut butter cups.
 I could hardly wait to get home and start figuring out a recipe that would rival the cookie we enjoyed that day.

 Since I'm fessing up today about being a cookie snob, I've also have to admit that I've become a bit lazy when it comes to making cookies.
 Ever since I began making one-bowl cookies, several years ago, my stand mixer has been going through withdrawal.

 If I can mix up a batch of cookies in one bowl, without pulling out a mixer or any other appliances, it seems like a no-brainer.
 And now, I can hardly stand going through all of the fuss of creaming the butter and sugar, combining the dry ingredients in a separate bowl, mixing it all together, then washing all those dishes.
 See what I mean?
 Lazy.